 City College considers applications from individuals who have completed a home school program.
 The prospective student must submit a homeschooled transcript listing all coursework completed.
-The transcript will evidence:
+The transcript must provide evidence of the following:

-- 1. Final grades and units earned for each course completed. - 2.
-A brief description of each course the student has taken with information regarding the teaching materials.
-This may include the title and author of all textbooks, reference materials, DVDs, and other teaching media or activities utilized. - 3.
+- 1. Final grades and units earned for each course completed. - A brief description of each course the student has taken with information regarding the teaching materials.
+This may include the title and author of all textbooks, reference materials, DVDs, and other teaching media or activities utilized.
 The methods used for evaluation should accompany the homeschooled transcript.